-It’s no secret that Sylvan’s Engineering courses in the Philadelphia region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
-Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼
+Beyond being big on fun, our Engineering programs in the Philadelphia region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
+Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼

-Sylvan’s Engineering programs in the Philadelphia region provide:
+Our Engineering courses in the Philadelphia region feature:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.